 What METRC actually is (and is not)

 METRC is a traceability system operated by Franwell.
 It tracks cannabis plants and products from seed to sale using unique identifiers: package tags, plant tags, and lab result certificates.
 Each state contracts with Franwell to run its own METRC instance, which means the API base URL, data fields, and business rules differ by jurisdiction.
 METRC is not a POS.
 It is not an inventory management system.
 It is a compliance reporting pipe, and treating it like anything else is where most integrations fail.
-The most common mistake we see is vendors trying to use METRC as their primary inventory database.
-They query METRC for current stock levels, build their POS around those numbers, and then wonder why their counts drift.
-METRC is eventually consistent by design.
-It reflects what has been reported, not necessarily what is on the shelf right now.
-Your POS must own inventory truth locally and push compliance events to METRC asynchronously.

 Per-state METRC variants that matter